ahmedbesbes/character-based-cnn/README.md

 ### Training

-Launch train.py with the following arguments (their default values are written in train.py)
+Launch train.py with the following arguments:

-- `data_path`: path for the data.
-It should be csv file with a column for text and a column for the label
+- `data_path`: path of the data.
+Data should be in csv format with at least a column for text and a column for the label
-- `validation_split`: ratio of train data (default to 0.8), the remaining is for validation.
+- `validation_split`: ratio of train data (default to 0.8), the remaining portion is for validation
 - `label_column`: column name of the labels
-- `text_column`: column name of the text
+- `text_column`: column name of the texts
 - `max_rows`: the maximum number of rows to load from the dataset.
-(I use this when testing)
+(I mainly use this for testing to go faster)
 - `chunksize`: size of the chunks when loading the data using pandas
 - `encoding`: default to utf-8
-- `steps`:
+- `steps`: text preprocessing steps to include on the text like hashtag or url removal
 - `alphabet`: default to abcdefghijklmnopqrstuvwxyz0123456789,;.!?:'\"/\\|_@#$%^&*~\`+-=<>()[]{} (normally you should not modify it)
 - `number_of_characters`: default 68
 - `extra_characters`: additional characters that you'd add to the alphabet.
-For example uppercase letters, of accented characters.
+For example uppercase letters or accented characters
 - `config_path`: this is path of the config json file
 - `size`: large / small, depending on the model you choose
-- `max_length`: the maximum length to fix for all the documents. default to 150 but should be adapted to your data.
+- `max_length`: the maximum length to fix for all the documents. default to 150 but should be adapted to your data
 - `number_of_classes`: depends on the problem. default to 2 (binary classification problem)
 - `epochs`: number of epochs
 - `batch_size`: batch size, default to 128.